MSecure/contact-tracing-us/Washington/README.md

 ## Code Vulernabilities:
 - ~~In `f/b/c/k/t.w0.java`, the method a(Object obj) throw a Throwable object th, but the Throwable object was never initialized and it's thrown after the return statement ~ redundant code~~ [MobSF error in reverse engineering code]
+- In file ``e/d/w.java`` line 37, the app uses CBC encryption mode with PKCS5/PKCS7 padding which can be vulnerable to padding oracle attacks.
+Also, `AES/CBC/PKCS7PADDING` is considered to be deprecated and should no longer be used according to [Android developer website](https://developer.android.com/guide/topics/security/cryptography#bc-algorithms)
+- In file `f/b/a/f/a/b/b2.java` line 44, the app writes to external storage which can lead to other apps or hackers accessing that information on the device.
+  - The file being called from external storage is being called in this line `b2.getExternalFilesDir(null)`

 ## Ghera Vulnerabilities:
 - [False Positive]~~This app is vulnerable to SQL Injection due to the use of rawQuery() method in the f directory of where the code lies (https://github.com/MobSF/owasp-mstg/blob/master/Document/0x04h-Testing-Code-Quality.md#injection-flaws-mstg-arch-2-and-mstg-platform-2)~~ All inputs into the rawSQL methods are just constants and none of them are actual sql commands.
 [TODO: look into ths and what it might be]